scrapinghub/spidermon/docs/source/getting-started.rst

 Item validators allows you to match your returned items with predetermined structure ensuring that all fields contains data in the expected format.
-Spidermon allows you to choose from schematics_,`JSON Schema`_ or cerberus_  as the validation tool to define the validation rules for your items.
+Spidermon allows you to choose from schematics_,`JSON Schema`_ or Cerberus_  as the validation tool to define the validation rules for your items.

 In this tutorial, we will use a schematics_ model to make sure that all required